 If you are using a particle counting tool, the ideal CO2 level ranges from 23 to 25 PPM in an aquarium.

-So, what is the BEST aquarium CO2 regulator of 2020?
+So, what is the BEST aquarium CO2 regulator?

 Fzone Aquarium CO2 Regulator comes in first place for having three-stage regulation and automation features.

 Then, S.T.
 International Aquarium 2-Gauge Professional CO2 Regulator comes in second place with its STRONG build quality.